webplatform/docs/Beginners/index.md

 * [[tutorials/creating basic navigation menus|Creating navigation menus]]
 {{Notes_Section
-|Notes=Did't we say we do not add Sublime Text because it is not free?
+|Notes=Didn't we say we do not add Sublime Text because it is not free?

 Is Bluefish still actively being developed?
 }}